nathanfdunn/PatternFinder/README.txt

 Demo:
--Run the main() method in ResultsDemo.java within the tests package
+-Run the main() method in CommandAppTest.java within the 'tests' package

 Contents: